How to Get Into Morehouse School of Medicine: Requirements and Strategies

 Approximately 5 percent of all students who apply to the Morehouse School of Medicine will be offered an interview; however, the interview rate for Georgia in-state residents is likely substantially higher.

-In the 2024–2025 application cycle, all interviews will be held virtually.
+In the 2025–2026 application cycle, all interviews will be held on campus.
 You will have two individual interviews with faculty members of the Morehouse School of Medicine.
 Morehouse uses a traditional interview format, and interviews last anywhere between 30 to 60 minutes.

 Given the format, you should prepare answers to questions such as “Why Morehouse?” and “Why medicine?”
 If you are an out-of-state candidate, you should also have a compelling explanation for why you want to attend this school specifically, given the low admission rate for this group of applicants.